 March 1st, 2017

-Our nation’s hallmark federal education policy, often referred to as No Child Left Behind, was intended to create adequate and equitable access to education, and I firmly believe that this is a fundamental right for all students.
-However, despite the many successes that have resulted from this law, too often a child’s zip code determines the quality of his or her educational opportunities.
+Our nation’s hallmark federal education policy, the Every Student Succeeds Act, is intended to create adequate and equitable access to education, and I firmly believe that this is a fundamental right for all students.
+However, despite the many successes that have resulted from this law, and No Child Left Behind, too often a child’s zip code determines the quality of his or her educational opportunities.
 This is wrong, and we can do better.

 Congress must lead in the effort to address this inconsistency by investing in our schools, holding teachers and administrators accountable while providing them adequate compensation, and diversifying our national standards beyond testing metrics.
 I support efforts to update education policies so that our nation’s schools can adequately prepare students to be successful in a competitive global economy through increased investments in science, technology, engineering and mathematics (STEM) programs and supporting our vocational and technical schools.